The making of

 All of my work is underpinned by my own photography and countless years of wandering around playing with light and form behind the lens.

-Many moons ago I used to exclusively paint with acrylic on canvas but since discovering the digital art world, I have become immersed with a new artistic freedom.
+I used to exclusively paint with acrylic on canvas but since discovering the digital art world in 2019, I have become reinvigorated with a new artistic freedom.

 Each design takes time to complete.
 Often a day or even a week can go by on a single artwork.
 I don’t notice this time in the same way as my intuitive process is a satisfying worthy journey in itself.